LihangLiu/3d-colorization/README.md

     python train.py

 ### hourglass
-Meomory limitations issue.
+<a href="https://arxiv.org/abs/1603.06937">Stacked Hourglass Networks</a>.
+Only two stacks due to the meomory limitation issue.
 To run:

     cd src-vae
     python train.py